Bunnock 101: A Beginner’s Guide to the Best Game You’ve Never Heard Of

 Over the years, I’ve been asked how my team, composed of myself, then just 20 years of age, and three younger cousins (above), managed to pull off a victory of such “osseous” proportions.
 Well, the truthful answer is that it took a healthy dose of practice and a dollop of Viel Glück (German for good luck)!
 The four of us, like many around Macklin, grew up playing “bones” in back alleys, on family farms, at weddings, family reunions and community events.
 We played with our grandparents, parents, neighbours, cousins and friends, and, no doubt, every one of us threw our first bone (albeit at an altered, shorter distance) before the age of five.
 Gradually, I suppose, one’s aim improves and some players hone a specific throwing technique, but even the most seasoned vets will tell you that bones is as much a mind game as anything else.
 They will also tell you that some days success is effortless—that they know the second the “thrower” leaves their hand that it is going to make a connection on the other end.
 Other days, they can’t hit a bone to save their lives.
 Of course, there is always the added element of luck!
 An unfortunately placed stone on the court, for example, can alter a throw bound for bone-shattering glory or a sandy spot can stop a thrower dead in its tracks.
 These added random elements keep Bunnock players and fans on their toes, and undoubtedly contributed in some part to our success on August 5, 2001.

-Let it be known that you don’t have to be a world-class athlete to enjoy the World Bunnock Championship.
+Let it be known that you don’t have to be a world-class athlete to enjoy the next World Bunnock Championship, scheduled for August 2021.
 This spectacle holds appeal for people of every age, and you won’t regret coming to Macklin to discover its charms for yourself!
 With players and spectators ranging in age from 5 to 85, the town swelling to more than double its size, and a spirit of volunteerism that has to be seen to be believed, you will not leave Macklin disappointed.
 You will be forever touched by the best this community has to offer, and you will experience for yourself the magic that draws people back to the World Bunnock Championship year after year.

 Bunnock For Beginners: How to Play Bunnock